aoyagiis/aoyagiis/README.md

 - akitoya enthusiast. /hj
  -
 - if i'm afk on pt (like usual,,,) feel free to whisp me something!
-- i also have a cbox but i check it less frequently than i should !? so feel free to whisp if you sent smth important
+- i also have a cbox (...wip) but i check it less frequently than i should !? so feel free to whisp if you sent smth important
 - please read rentry !!
 (WIP) <3 ...should probably mention that i frequently update it with minor things so if you see anything new... yeah. im insane.
 - will eventually be semi ia (inactive) on/past august 15th.